jlomnitz/toolbox-updater/README.md

 ### How do I get set up? ###

-To install type in the following commands in a terminal window:
+To install, type in the following commands in a terminal window:

     cd
     curl https://bitbucket.org/jglomnitz/toolbox-update-script/raw/v1.2.0/toolbox_update.py -O